case-contract-testing/contract-case/packages/case-example-mock-types/docs/case-example-mock-types.base.contractcasecorebehaviour.md

 If you are using the included example types from ContractCase (or any extension libraries), you do not need to use this class (or understand this documentation).

+This documentation is only necessary for people extending ContractCase to include new mock types.

 See the definitions in the case-entities-internal package for more details.

 **Signature:**